syncfusion-content/asp.netwebforms-docs/aspnet/DatePicker/Globalization.md

 The "en-US" locale is currently being used as default culture in DatePicker.
 You can set any other culture to DatePicker by using [Locale](http://help.syncfusion.com/js/api/ejdatepicker#members:locale) property.
 Below code example shows German cultured DatePicker.

-Refer the below German culture file in head section of html page after the reference of **ej.web.all.min.js** file.
+Refer the below German culture file in head section of HTML page after the reference of **ej.web.all.min.js** file.

  {% highlight js %}